czbiohub-sf/MIDAS/docs/overview.rst

 Output Directory
 ----------------

-MIDAS 2.0 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS 2.0 analyses command.
+MIDAS2 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS2 analyses command.

 For example, in :ref:`Quickstart<demo_midas_ourdir>`, ``midas2_output`` is the chosen output directory, and all analyses steps operate within it.